Pahinui (crater)

 Pahinui is a crater on Mercury.
 Its name was adopted by the International Astronomical Union in 2016, after the Hawaiian musician, Charles Phillip Kahahawai "Gabby" Pahinui.

 There is a rimless, irregular depression in the center of Pahinui, making it a pit-floor crater.
 Such a feature may have resulted from the collapse of a magma chamber underlying the central part of the crater.

+To the west of Pahinui is Coatl Facula, a bright area within an unnamed crater.